Wednesday, 29 June 2016

 The servicemen in the photo are wearing hospital blue uniform with a white-facing collar and red tie.
 Between the two sergeants in the centre of the second row from the bottom, is a coloured colonial soldier with long service stripes.

+This image shows a close up view of some of the servicemen and their injuries.
 The field service badges showing are Seaforth Highlanders, Worcestershire Regiment and a Glengarry headwear.
 Most of the servicemen are in their prime with just a few in middle age.

-This world war one photograph shows a Royal Army Medical Corp with medicinal gear in readiness for what the Great War had in store.
+This world war one photograph shows a stoic Royal Army Medical Corp with medicinal gear in readiness for what the Great War had in store.
 The absorbency of the field dressings became paramount, as heavy blood loss was common on the battlefield.

 A medial orderly in front of bell tents